DataDog/documentation/content/en/serverless/guide/python.md

 This guide walks you through all the steps to achieving visibility across metrics, traces, and logs in your serverless ecosystem.
 First, you'll set up **Datadog Lambda Enhanced Metrics** to illustrate how to graph cold starts across your Lambda infrastructure.
 Second, you'll enable Lambda **logs ingestion** and learn how to navigate Lambda error logs.
 Third, learn about some tools for fast root cause analysis by enabling Lambda **distributed tracing**.
 Finally, begin monitoring **custom metrics** and services across your serverless ecosystem.

-## Graph Lambda cold starts
+## Graph lambda cold starts

-### Ingest Lambda metrics
+### Ingest lambda metrics

-You need to enable the Amazon Web Services integration to begin collecting CloudWatch metrics from Lambda functions.
+You need to enable the Amazon Web Services integration to begin collecting CloudWatch metrics from lambda functions.
 To do this, [follow the steps on the Amazon Web Services documentation][1].

 If you set up the AWS integration prior to reading this guide, ensure that:
-- In the AWS integration tile, Lambda is checked under metric collection.
+- In the AWS integration tile, lambda is checked under metric collection.
 - The `lambda:List*` and `tag:GetResources` permissions are included in the Datadog IAM policy you set up during the installation.

-At this step, Datadog automatically starts collecting key Lambda metrics such as invocations, duration, and errors.
-You can visualize them in the [out-of-the-box Lambda dashboard][2], which you can find under Dashboards.
+At this step, Datadog automatically starts collecting key lambda metrics such as invocations, duration, and errors.
+You can visualize them in the [out-of-the-box lambda dashboard][2], which you can find under Dashboards.

 {{< img src="serverless/guides/end-to-end_serverless_monitoring_database/guide_video_1-compressed.mp4" video="true" alt="Lambda Default Dashboard"  style="width:90%;">}}

 You can also view all of your Lambda functions in the Datadog Serverless view.
 For now, you only see CloudWatch metrics.
 This guide will outline how to bring together enhanced metrics, traces, and logs from your AWS Lambda functions running serverless applications into one view.

-### Graph Lambda cold starts with enhanced metrics
+### Graph lambda cold starts with enhanced metrics

 Datadog built two tools that referred to throughout this guide:
 - Datadog Forwarder (used for logs, enhanced metrics, custom metrics, and tracing)